Is Hard Water Bad For You?

 What Is the Difference Between Hard Water and Soft Water?

 You can you use a water softener to reduce the concentrations of calcium and magnesium in the water supply.
 Generally, when you soften your water, you will replace the calcium and magnesium with higher concentrations of sodium.
 Therefore, you are essentially conducting an ion exchange process, swapping calcium and magnesium for other ions.
 You can swap them for sodium, potassium, or a combination of the two.
+Over time, the positive health effects of this process can become apparent, especially for individuals who were previously struggling with the effects of hard water.

 How To Tell If Drinking Water Is Hard or Soft